trubrics/trubrics-sdk/README.md

 *See a full tutorial on the titanic dataset [here](https://trubrics.github.io/trubrics-sdk/notebooks/titanic-demo.html)*.

 ## Collect user feedback with the FeedbackCollector
 Trubrics feedback components help you to collect feedback on your models with your favourite python library.
-These are aimed at collecting feedback on your models from business users and translating these into validation points.
+Once feedback has been collected from business users, it is to be translated into validation points to ensure repeatable checking throughout the lifetime of the model.
+Add the trubrics feedback component to your ML apps now to start collecting feedback:

 <table>
 <tr>